RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 Google's early use of MapReduce was to build search indexes, which are still relevant today for similar tasks like Lucene/Solr indexing.

+Materializing intermediate state (writing it to files) ensures fault tolerance but has downsides:

+* Jobs must wait for all preceding tasks to finish, slowing workflows.
+* Mappers often redundantly read recent reducer output, which could be optimized.
+* Replicating intermediate data across nodes is excessive for temporary files.

+Dataflow engines like Spark, Tez, and Flink address these issues by handling entire workflows as single jobs.
+They allow more flexible, efficient connections between processing stages, reducing unnecessary tasks and optimizing resource locality.
+Intermediate data is usually kept in memory or local disk, lowering I/O costs.

+For fault tolerance, these engines recompute lost intermediate state using lineage tracking rather than storing all intermediate data, balancing recomputation costs with the benefits of reduced materialization.

+# Chapter 11: Stream Processing